Table of Contents

 However, some healthcare providers inevitably encounter challenges.
 Unfortunately, due to common myths, others refuse to outsource their clinical and non-clinical operations.

-The next section debunks some misconceptions about healthcare outsourcing without ignoring obvious challenges to informed decisions.
+The next section debunks some misconceptions about healthcare outsourcing without ignoring the obvious challenges to informed decisions.

 1. Legal and Regulatory Compliance